Hitting forbidden induced subgraphs on bounded treewidth graphs: Introduction

-The case $\copyright =$ `topological minor' has been also studied recently~\cite{BasteST20-part1,BasteST20-part2,BasteST20-part3}, but we are still far from obtaining a complete characterization of the function $f_H(t)$.
-For both minors and topological minors, so far there is no graph $H$ such that $f_H(t) = 2^{\Omega(t^c)}$ for some $c > 1$.
+The case $\prec =$ `topological minor' has been also studied recently~\cite{BasteST20-part1,BasteST20-part2,BasteST20-part3}, but we are still far from obtaining a complete characterization of the function $f_H(t)$.
+For both minors and topological minors, so far there is no graph $H$ such that\footnote{For conciseness, we use (in a non-standard way) the asymptotic notations $\Omega$ and $\Theta$ to denote conditional lower bounds under the \ETH.} $f_H(t) = 2^{\Omega(t^c)}$ for some $c > 1$.

-Recently, Cygan et al.~\cite{CyganMPP17} started a systematic study of the case $\copyright =$ `subgraph', which turns out to exhibit a quite different behavior from the above cases: for every integer $c \geq 1$ there is a graph $H$ such that $f_H(t) = 2^{\Theta(t^c)}$.
+Recently, Cygan et al.~\cite{CyganMPP17} started a systematic study of the case $\prec =$ `subgraph', which turns out to exhibit a quite different behavior from the above cases: for every integer $c \geq 1$ there is a graph $H$ such that $f_H(t) = 2^{\Theta(t^c)}$.
 Cygan et al.~\cite{CyganMPP17} provided a general upper bound and some particular lower bounds on the function $f_H(t)$, but a complete characterization seems to be currently out of reach.
 Previously, Mi.
 Pilipczuk~\cite{Pilipczuk11} had studied the cases where $H$ is a cycle, finding the function $f_{C_i}(t)$ for every $i \geq 3$ except for $i=4$.

-In this article we focus on the case $\copyright =$ `induced subgraph' that, to the best of our knowledge, had not been studied before in the literature, expect for the case $K_{1,3}$, for which Bonomo-Braberman et al.~\cite{claw-free} showed very recently that $f_{K_{1,3}}(t) = 2^{\Ocal(t^2)}$.
+In this article we focus on the case $\prec =$ `induced subgraph' that, to the best of our knowledge, had not been studied before in the literature, except for the case $K_{1,3}$, for which Bonomo-Braberman et al.~\cite{claw-free} showed very recently that $f_{K_{1,3}}(t) = 2^{\Ocal(t^2)}$.

 \textbf{Our results and techniques}.
 We first show (Theorem~\ref{thm:generic-algo-no-colors}) that, for every graph $H$ on $h \geq 3$ vertices, $f_H(t) = 2^{\Ocal(t^{h-2})}$.
 The algorithm uses standard dynamic programming over a nice tree decomposition of the input graph.
 However, in order to achieve the claimed running time, we need to use a slightly non-trivial encoding in the tables that generalizes an idea of Bonomo-Braberman et al.~\cite{claw-free}, by introducing an object that we call \emph{rooted $H$-folio}, inspired by similar encodings in the context of graph minors~\cite{BasteST20-part1,AdlerDFST11}.